ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

      return V_MAX,K_M

+The second file produced by program export is a test file.
 The test code makes use of ``unittest`` with a ``setUp`` method that assigns ``self.s`` the value of an API object.
 The test is to compare the results of running the